lscalese/isc-jwt/README.md

 ## Add a token to the black list

 Blacklist method use `jti` property to store the blacklisted jwt.
-If you use your own payload without jti property, blacklist method fail and return `ERROR #5001: jti is null`.
+If you use your own payload structure without jti property, blacklist method fail and return `ERROR #5001: jti is null`.

 example :